Turkey Gravy Recipe : How to Make Delicious Turkey Gravy

 Turkey giblet gravy recipe

-I must say I was very pleased with the results.
-Please note that my gravy is very rich and thick not thin or very liquid.
+I must say I was very pleased with the results for this turkey gravy recipe.
+Please note that my turkey gravy is very rich and thick not thin or very liquid.

 The turkey giblet gravy can even be used for turkey sandwiches made with the leftover turkey.
-This gravy is great on a turkey sandwich.
+This turkey gravy would taste great on a turkey sandwich.

-For example, in this particular turkey giblet gravy recipe, only 5 spices and seasonings are used but there is enough to make this gravy so flavorful and scrumptious.
+- For example, in this particular turkey giblet gravy recipe, only 5 spices and seasonings are used but there is enough to make this turkey gravy so flavorful and scrumptious.

 Here is my budget recipe for the delicious turkey giblet gravy: